-Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with corroded ridge clips, a corroded skylight and daylight holes within the roof space area.
+Roofing including roof space Repair category 2 Notes Some loose and broken roof slates were noted along with corroded skylights and evidence of decay to timbers within the turret roof space, however we understand repairs have been undertaken in this area.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-More extensive overhaul work may be required in future.
+There is a flat roof over the turret detail.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
+It may be prudent to confirm the service history of the roof covering.
+Evidence of nesting was noted within the turret roof space.
 There was evidence of condensation within the roof void and improved ventilation is recommended.
-There are no separation walls within the roof space and future upgrading may be required.